 As you may have noticed after a trip to the bathroom, not every calorie you eat is entirely digested.

 Some foods, particularly ones high in fiber like grains, nuts, seeds, and vegetables often make their way through the digestive system without being completely broken down.

-Now, you may be thinking, “Can’t I just overeat carbs and keep my fat intake at zero, and gain no body fat?”
+Now, you may be thinking, “Can’t I just overeat carbs and protein, keep my fat intake at zero, and gain no body fat?”

 One group got their extra calories from fat and the other group got them from carbohydrate.
 After two weeks, the group following the high-fat diet gained 2.7 pounds of body fat, and the group following the high-carb diet gained 2.4 pounds of body fat.